enso-org/enso-archive/doc/design/notes-on-enso-syntax-and-semantics.md

 > - The definition of specificity for dispatch candidates (including how it
 >   interacts with the subsumption relationship on typesets and the ordering of
 >   arguments).
-> - Do we want to treat the module as an argument upon which dispatch can happen
->   or is it something else?
-> - Work out the whole self-initialization thing as Wojciech needs to think
->   about the problems with this system and uniformity / ambiguity.

 ### Multiple Dispatch
 It is an open question as to whether we want to support proper multiple dispatch